Walt Williams (basketball)

 Walter Ander "the Wizard" Williams (born April 16, 1970) is an American former professional basketball player.
-A sharpshooting 6'8" swingman, Williams attended school at the University of Maryland from 1988 to 1992, and has been credited for helping to revive the school's basketball program.
+A sharpshooting 6'8" swingman, Williams played college basketball for the Maryland Terrapins from 1988 to 1992, and has been credited for helping to revive the school's basketball program.

 Early life

 Williams grew up in Temple Hills, Maryland and attended Crossland High School.

 College career

-Williams began playing for the University of Maryland only two years after the death of star Len Bias and the ensuing scandal that cost Lefty Driesell his job as coach.
+Williams began playing at the University of Maryland, College Park, only two years after the death of star Len Bias and the ensuing scandal that cost Lefty Driesell his job as coach.
 When Williams arrived at Maryland, the Terrapins were also on the verge of receiving major sanctions from the NCAA due to violations committed by Driesell's successor, Bob Wade, that would lead to his resignation.
 Rather than transfer to another school, Williams chose to remain at Maryland and play under new coach Gary Williams.
 It was a tremendous boost for the coach, who had to start rebuilding the program from the bottom up while dealing with both the sanctions and tougher academic standards now imposed by the school.

 Williams was on the Associated Press All-America Second Team as a senior at Maryland in 1991–92, averaging a school-record 26.8 points, 5.6 rebounds, 3.6 assists, and 2.1 steals.
 He scored 20 or more points in 19 straight games and broke Len Bias's single-season point total record at Maryland by chalking up 776 points as a senior.